OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-react-native.md

     // so OpenVidu doesn't create an HTML video by its own var subscriber = mySession.subscribe(event.stream, undefined);

-    //We use an auxiliar array to push the new stream var subscribers = this.state.subscribers;
+    //We use an auxiliary array to push the new stream var subscribers = this.state.subscribers;

     subscribers.push(subscriber);